dnd2/learngit/Old_Words.md

 			* I'm a boy.
 			* It's a book
 			* You're very kind.

+**Sentences**

+	* You're welcome.
+	* Don't mention it.
+	* Not at all.
+	* No problem.
+	* I beg your pardon?/Beg your pardon?/Pardon me?/Pardon?
+	* Nice/Pleased/Glad to meet you.
+	* I'm Tom/She's May/They're students.

 ### Unit Three - Name, Age and Nationality